Skip to content

 3. Choose an alternative, functionally equivalent phrase to teach the child.
 Example: Teach the child to say, “I don’t want to” either verbally or with pictures or signs.
 Prompt this if necessary to make it errorless.

 4. Practice and reinforce.
-Example: Each time the child uses the phrases, “I don’t want to” when presented with a task demand instead of self-injury – reinforce with escape from the task (for a few minutes).
+Example: Each time the child uses the phrase, “I don’t want to” when presented with a task demand instead of self-injury – reinforce with escape from the task (for a few minutes).

-5. Once the child is using it spontaneously and independently, you can begin to teach the child tolerance and delay (i.e. when the answer is “no” or “not now”).
+5. Once the child is using it spontaneously and independently, you can begin to teach the child tolerance and delay (i.e., when the answer is, “No” or “Not now”).

 Teach Advocacy

-A traditional approach to reducing negative behaviour (especially when the function is escape) is to use escape extinction.
+A traditional approach to reducing negative behavior (especially when the function is escape) is to use escape extinction.
 This creates a situation where children become accustomed to doing things that make them uncomfortable or that they don’t want to do.
-When reducing a behaviour that is escape-related, it is even more important to teach our students an appropriate way to protest something they don’t want.
+When reducing a behavior that is escape-related, it is even more important to teach our students an appropriate way to protest something they don’t want.
 We want our kiddos to feel like they can voice their opinions, that they are heard, and that sometimes they have to do hard things anyway.

 Related Communication Alternatives to Problem Behaviour